 Development of a subarea model is not required for all local projects.
 Significant resources are required to develop and maintain a subarea model and OCTAM can be applied to a wide variety of local projects including MPAH amendments, corridor studies, circulation elements, general plan amendments, arterial system gap closures, and other scenarios.
-If local jurisdictions move forward with the development of a subarea model, they must coordinate closely with OCTA regional modeling staff to ensure consistency with OCTAM.
+Being a regional model, OCTAM may have challenges in analyzing certain local projects, especially small-scale projects with nuanced details.
+For these cases, a local agency may decide to perform limited refinements to OCTAM or develop a subarea model.
+If local jurisdictions move forward with the development of a subarea model, they must coordinate closely with OCTA regional modeling staff to promote consistency with OCTAM.

-Subarea models throughout Orange County to date have not included mode choice or transit components.
+Subarea models throughout Orange County to date have typically not included mode choice or transit components.
 Projects of regional significance, projects that span multiple jurisdictions, projects that require evaluation of transit alternatives, or other complex projects should be conducted through OCTAM.
 As subarea models are improved and developed in greater detail, mode choice and transit components may be integrated into subarea models.
 While these subarea models may be able to forecast localized activity, regional transportation implications may not be accurately captured in subarea models.
 As a result, any study that evaluates regional transportation activity shall use OCTAM and be closely coordinated with OCTA regional modeling staff.
 Note that use of OCTAM necessitates an approved "OCTAM User Agreement" which includes additional requirements.